heathcliff26/minecraft-exporter/README.md

 | `minecraft_tick_percentile` | Time per tick in percentiles          |

-### Forge Metrics
+### (Neo)Forge Metrics

-These metrics will be exposed when the server is forge:
+These metrics will be exposed when the server is forge or neoforge:

 | Metric                   | Description                      |
 | ------------------------ | -------------------------------- |